brandokoch/neovim-ide/README.md

 # About
 I don't like using a mouse when programming, and if you are here looking for a NeoVim config I assume you don't either.
 Switching between a mouse and a keyboard is using time that can be spent elsewhere.
 This might sound like an overstatement but once I tried a 'mouseless' text editor, such as Vim, I started to enjoy the uninterrupted typing experience.
 A downside of these text editors is that they have a steep learning curve and even when you overcome it you are left with an editor that still misses a lot of functionality of flagship IDEs like VSCode.

 In this repository I am trying to solve the aforementioned problems by providing a NeoVim configuration that is **lightweight**, **easy to install**, **easy to understand and customize** and has a detailed **documentation for 99% of commands I use day-to-day**.
 This repository is based on a fork of https://github.com/LunarVim/nvim-basic-ide by chris@machine who has done most of the lua code skeleton.
 What I offer here is my customization with detailed documentation that I hope will prove useful for Vim/Neovim beginners and even more advanced users.
+This is just something I wish I had when starting with Vim.

 ✔️ Detailed documentation  ✔️ VSCode look  ✔️ File Explorer (NvimTree)  ✔️ Integrated terminal  (ToggleTerm)
-✔️ Debugging (DAP)  ✔️ Latex  ✔️ Grep and fuzzy search (FZF, RipGrep)  ✔️ Auto-Completion
+✔️ Debugging (DAP)  ✔️ Latex support  ✔️ Grep and fuzzy search (FZF, RipGrep)  ✔️ Auto-Completion
 ✔️ LSP ✔️ Linting  ✔️ Git UI  ✔️ View markdown

 Disclamers: